-Do you hold a senior role in a small voluntary organisation (turnover less than £1.2m) that provides tailored support to women in the criminal justice system?
+Do you hold a senior role in a small voluntary organisation (turnover less than £1.5m) that provides women-specific support in the criminal justice system?

 Would you like to increase your knowledge and expertise around broadening your organisation’s income base and developing a strategy for sustainability?

 Aimed at senior level executives of small charities, this one-day course supports participants to develop their understanding of the different types of income available to them as leaders, and how to make strategic decisions about which to pursue, in line with their organisational strategy, and their values.
 It also looks at leading change and avoiding ‘the race to the bottom’ for income.
 You will learn more about the key concepts behind a full cost methodology.

 The session will enable participants to: